Selected

 among others – as well as US Vice President Dick

-Cheney arrived to Krakow January 26-27 to commemorate
+Krakow January 26-27 to commemorate the

-the 60th anniversary of Auschwitz’s capture by the
+60th anniversary of Auschwitz’s capture by the

 Soviet army.
 Set up in 1940 for Polish political